vuxuanthien123/embedded-dual-mode-automatic-door-control/embedded-dual-mode-automatic-door-control/README.md

 ## 19. Project Purpose

-The main purpose of this project is to practice the design of a small embedded control system by combining:
+The main purpose of this project is to practice the design of a small embedded control system by integrating:

-* Digital input handling
+Digital input handling
-* Sensor interfacing
+Sensor interfacing
-* Motor control
+Motor control and PWM
-* PWM
-* I2C communication
+I2C communication
-* Keypad scanning
+Keypad scanning
-* User-interface feedback
+User-interface feedback
-* State-based control logic
+State-based control logic
+Operating-mode-dependent system behavior
-* Password authentication
+Password authentication
-* Basic fault and obstacle handling
+Fault and obstacle handling
+Coordination between multiple hardware peripherals Basic consideration of hardware constraints and power requirements

-The project focuses on the relationship between **hardware behavior and firmware logic**, rather than simply demonstrating individual Arduino components.
+The project focuses on the relationship between hardware behavior and firmware logic, including how multiple peripherals interact to produce predictable system behavior under both normal and abnormal operating conditions.

+Rather than simply demonstrating individual Arduino components, the project emphasizes system-level integration, control logic, hardware–firmware interaction, and practical embedded-system design considerations.

 ---